Skip to main content

 New FindingA finding is created (by Mjolnir, black-box testing, or manual triage)

-New Asset DiscoveredA new domain, subdomain, IP, or URL is added to your attack surface
+New Asset DiscoveredA new domain, subdomain or IP is added to your attack surface

 New ReportA pentest report or findings summary is generated